Exercise stress test

 You and your doctor will discuss your safe limits for exercise.
 You can stop the test anytime you're too uncomfortable to continue.

-You'll have another injection of radiotracer when your heart rate peaks.
-About 20 to 40 minutes later, you'll lie still on a table and have a second set of images made of your heart muscle.
-The dye shows any areas of your heart receiving inadequate blood flow.
+You'll have another injection of radiotracer when your heart rate peaks after exercising.
+Then, you'll lie still on a table and have the second set of images taken.
+The radiotracer shows up on the images and highlights any areas of your heart that don't get enough blood flow.

-Your doctor will use the two sets of images to compare the blood flow through your heart while you're at rest and under stress.
+Your doctor will compare the two sets of images taken to see how blood flows through your heart while you're at rest and under physical stress.

 After a nuclear stress test

-After you stop exercising, you might be asked to stand still for several seconds and then lie down for a period of time with the monitors in place.
-Your doctor can watch for any abnormalities as your heart rate and breathing return to normal.
+After you stop exercising, you might be asked to stand still for several seconds and then lie down for a short while with the monitors in place.
+Your doctor can watch for any problems as your heart rate and breathing return to normal.

 When the test is complete, you may return to normal activities unless your doctor tells you otherwise.
-The radioactive material will naturally leave your body in your urine or stool.
-Drink plenty of water to help flush the dye out of your system.
+The radioactive tracer will naturally leave your body in your urine or stool.
+Drink plenty of water to help flush the tracer out of your system.

 Your doctor will discuss your nuclear stress test results with you.
 Your results could show: